Actindo-AG/Documentation/RetailSuiteAccounting/Integration/03_ManageAccounts.md

 2. Select the account to be edited.
     The data for the selected account are displayed in the corresponding fields at the bottom.

-    > [Note] Be aware that any changes made to an account will overwrite the preset values.
+    > [Caution] **Potential loss of data**
+    Editing has the potential to cause loss of data due to overwrite.
+The overwrite cannot be undone and the overwritten data cannot be restored.
+    Check all your entries before proceeding.

 3. Edit the fields as appropriate.